 Use molds to make frozen mousse in fun shapes.

 Milk-Free Frozen Berry Mousse – Try with different types of berries to see what your family likes best.

-You can buy inexpensive plastic Popsicle-making molds to make whipping up a batch of frozen pops even easier.
+You can buy inexpensive plastic pop-making molds to make whipping up a batch of frozen pops even easier.
 Or even use small paper cups!

-Blueberry Cheezecake Pops – Frozen blueberry cheezecake on a stick!
-This no sugar added dessert uses stevia.
+Blueberry “Cheezecake” Pops – Frozen blueberry, milk-free “cheezecake” on a stick!
+This no-sugar-added dessert uses stevia.